Physical Therapist Eric J Nelson Reviews the Mobility Options Available to Patients With Lower Leg Injuries

 The knee padding was comfortable given that I had a fresh scar from surgical incisions.
 I did try many types of extra padding, but truthfully it was best with the factory padding and shorts.
 I also found that when using baby powder to ease putting on the compression stocking, I would rub it on my knee and this seemed to reduce painful shearing.
 The extra material from clothing or padding just rubbed and bunched, increasing painful shearing.

-Straps were easy to use and secure, but needed frequent adjusting.
+Straps were easy to use and secure but needed frequent adjusting.
 Comfort was improved after I was done with the protective boot, as it was increasing pressure points when walking.
 Immediately I was quite balanced and was able to climb ramps and manage steps.
-Steps require a step to ascent (up with the good) and a backwards step to descent (down with the bad leg backwards) to safely manage.
-I was able to carry my 20-pound baby daughter, stand to cook meals, and do chores around the house.
-It immediately increased my ability to feel useful in spite of the need for frequent rests.
+Steps require a step to ascent (up with the good) and a backward step to descent (down with the bad leg backward) to safely manage.
+I was able to carry my 20-pound baby daughter, stand to cook meals and do chores around the house.
+It immediately increased my ability to feel useful in spite of the need for frequent rest.

-Durability of the device was good given how hard I have beat it.
+The durability of the device was good given how hard I beat it.
 I would note that the bottom of the rubberized foot where it attaches to the pilon is loose on mine.
-Lastly I want to address cost, the Amazon price or direct purchase from manufacturer/dealer is $150.
-This is a bargain in my view given how useful it is, but it is not covered by all insurances.
+Lastly, I want to address cost, the Amazon price or direct purchase from the manufacturer/dealer is $150.
+This is a bargain in my view given how useful it is, but it is not covered by all insurance.
 I was happy to pay it given how much FREEDOM and sense of purpose it gave me.
 It’s hard to be a burden on loved ones, and truthfully I was able to genuinely be a help to myself and others.